AlexisCogne/CMC_zebrafish/README.md

 # CMC_zebrafish
-Git for the Zebrafish Project 1 in Computational Motor Control
+Git for the Zebrafish Projects 1 & 2 in Computational Motor Control